jerflan/zendesk_agent_management_suite/README.md

 # ZenAgent Suite
-Zendesk User Management for Non Admins
+Zendesk User Management Made (kind of) Simpler!

 ## What is it?
 A terminal program that bundles a number of agent account management processes.